 Staff, Party and Corporate Ideas

-One of the great things to do in Sligo is a trip with Ewing’s, a brilliant activity for young and old alike.
+One of the great things to do in Sligo on a day out is a trip with Ewing’s, a brilliant activity for young and old alike.
 With us, we offer a multitude of day out ideas to cater for everyone from kids to grandparents!
 See if some of the boat trips and activities we run below appeal to your senses.

-- Catch n’ cook; Have your day’s catch cooked professionally at a local restaurant, and take the rest home!
-(If you are a fan of fish, nothing beats it this fresh – If you’re not a fan of fish, try something else from our especially discounted menu!)
+Have your days catch cooked professionally at a local restaurant, and take the rest home!
+(If you are a fan of fish, nothing beats it this fresh.
+If you’re not a fan of fish, try something else from our especially discounted menu!)

-- Coney Island Taxis; hop onboard the M.V.
+Hop onboard the M.V.
 Sarah Marie or M.V.
 Dalemoor for a short water taxi ride to Coney Island.
 Here people generally like to walk the island, visit the fairy forts, famine structures and the pub or go swimming in the crystal clear waters on the secluded beach to the island’s rear.
 A lot of groups bring a BBQ or a picnic to make the day extra special.
-Some groups go on the quest to find “St. Patricks Wishing Chair”, or the remains of a washed up whale on the north side of the island.
+Some groups go on the quest to find ?St. Patrick’s Wishing Chair, or the remains of a washed up whale on the north side of the island.

-- Inishmurray Island;this historic island was founded in the 6th Century but abandoned in 1948, and contains a variety of sights in its’ monastic settlement ranging from bee-hive huts to cursing stones.
+This historic island was founded in the 6th Century but abandoned in 1948, and contains a variety of sights in its monastic settlement ranging from bee-hive huts to cursing stones.
 Other ecclesiastical buildings which remain visible within its boundaries include a stone roofed oratory, two churches, a clochan and an old schoolhouse.
 This island is one of Sligo’s top historic destinations, and another great place for a bbq or a swim in its crystal clear waters off the shore!

 Or; Combine and tailor these trips together to find the trip that best suits you!

 Further details of any of these tours can be found on their respective pages on this site.